 ... founded the Washington DC chapter and served on the Board of the ICCA (Independent Computer Consultants Association).
 I also helped to start up the Sun User Group, edited some early SUGtapes, and served on the SUG Board for a decade.

-... worked on a variety of satellite-based astronomy projects at the Space Science Division at Naval Research Laboratory in Washington DC.
-These included the High Energy Astronomy Observatory (HEAO) A-1, Solar Maximum Mission (SMM), and SolRad HI.
+... worked on a satellite-based astronomy projects, at Naval Research Laboratory (NRL) and the Stanford Linear Accelerator Center (SLAC).
+These included the Fermi Observatory (aka GLAST), the High Energy Astronomy Observatory (HEAO) A-1, Solar Maximum Mission (SMM), and SolRad HI.

 ... developed numerous software packages, reviewed copious documentation, answered technical support requests, and been otherwise useful to organizations such as Apple, Compression Labs, LucasFilm, Motion Analysis Systems, and Sun Microsystems.

 ... created software to perform automated generation of documentation for the Flight Software of the Large Area Telescope in the Fermi Gamma-ray Space Telescope (aka GLAST: Gamma-ray Large Area Space Telescope).